Ernie Case: Professional career

-In December 1946, the Green Bay Packers of the National Football League selected Case with the 6th pick in the 1st round of the 1947 NFL draft — the first quarterback selected.
+In December 1946, the Green Bay Packers of the National Football League selected Case with the sixth overall pick in the first round of the 1947 NFL draft — the first quarterback selected.
 Case chose instead to sign with the Baltimore Colts of the rival All-America Football Conference, however, joining former UCLA teammate Burr Baldwin, an All-American, in the upstart professional league.

 Case's contract with the Colts, signed in February 1946, was for three years; financial terms were not disclosed.

 Case would play only one season for the Colts before retiring.
 He saw extremely limited action during that 1947 season, going 4-for-11 passing for just 49 total yards, with one interception.
 He was rather more successful on the defensive side of the ball, intercepting two passes and amassing 56 yards on interception returns.
 He also kicked one field goal and one point after touchdown for the Colts, ending his career with four points scored.